ch9nuk9/wbfm/README.md

 For all other settings, the defaults should work well.

-### Running the rest of the workflow

 #### *IMPORTANT*
 If you changed the name of your project, you must update it in the snakemake/config.yaml file under 'project_dir'

+### Running the rest of the workflow

-This code is designed in several different scripts, which can be running using two commands.
+This code is designed in several different scripts, which can be running using a single command.
 The organization between these steps uses the workflow manager [snakemake](https://snakemake.readthedocs.io/en/stable/).
 Snakemake works by keeping track of output files with special names, and only reliably works for the first run.
 If you are rerunning an old project, see the next section.